Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 _Fig 2. : Example of portfolio frontiers - expected rate of return vs. Sharpe ratio._

-It contain the same information as Fig 1.
-However, now the x-axis is the expected rate of return while the y-axis is the
+It contain the same information as Fig. 1.
+However, now on the x-axis is the expected rate of return while on the y-axis is the
 $\rho$-Sharpe ratio.
-We have preserved the color code and all the symbols from Fig.1.
+We have preserved the color code and all the symbols from Fig. 1.

-Fig 2. gives a better understanding of portfolio efficiency in terms of expected excess return per unit or risk.
+Fig. 2. gives a better understanding of portfolio efficiency in terms of expected excess return per unit or risk.